Turn on the Mixed Reality Cam mode in VR Settings > Stereo Rendering. Cycle through the ‘Display Mirror’ options until it reads ‘Mixed Reality’

 Next you need to set up the camera position.
 You can use a controller to set a fixed position, use a 3rd controller as a moveable camera, or manually adjust the camera position with hotkeys.

-The easiest way if your room camera is within the view of the lighthouses is to hold the Main controller next to the camera, pointing in the same direction and hit the app menu button while holding the grip button.
+The easiest way if your room camera is within the view of the lighthouses is to hold the Main controller next to the camera, pointing in the same direction and hit the app menu button while holding the grip button*.
 Doing this will snap the virtual camera position to the controller.
+Do this in-game with no menus open. *Actually the ‘pick block’ button.
+If you’ve remapped pick block, hold that instead

 You should also try to match the FOV as closely as possible using the slider in VR Options > Stereo Rendering.